AbductiveLearning/ABLkit/docs/Overview/Abductive Learning.rst

 balancing the use of machine learning and logical reasoning in a unified model.

-What is Abductive Reasoning?
+.. admonition:: What is Abductive Reasoning?
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^

    Abductive reasoning, also known as abduction, refers to the process of selectively inferring certain facts and hypotheses that explain phenomena and observations based on background knowledge.
 Unlike deductive reasoning, which leads to definitive conclusions, abductive reasoning may arrive at conclusions that are plausible but not conclusively proven.
-It is often described as an ‘inference to the best explanation.’

-In Abductive Learning, given :math:`\mathcal{KB}` (typically expressed in first-order logic clauses), one can perform deductive reasoning as well as abductive reasoning.
-Deductive reasoning allows deriving :math:`b` from :math:`a` only where :math:`b` is a formal logical consequence of :math:`a`, while abductive reasoning allows inferring :math:`a` as an explanation of :math:`b` (as a result of this inference, abduction allows the precondition :math:`a` to be abducted from the consequence :math:`b`).
-Put simply, deductive reasoning and abductive reasoning differ in which end, right or left, of the proposition “:math:`a\models b`” serves as conclusion.
+   In Abductive Learning, given :math:`\mathcal{KB}` (typically expressed in first-order logic clauses), one can perform both deductive and abductive reasoning.
+Deductive reasoning allows deriving :math:`b` from :math:`a`, while abductive reasoning allows inferring :math:`a` as an explanation of :math:`b`.
+In other words, deductive reasoning and abductive reasoning differ in which end, right or left, of the proposition “:math:`a\models b`” serves as conclusion.